travigd/documentation/dotnet-api/3.0.2-pre/writing-to-a-stream.md

 ## Appending to a stream in a single write

-The `AppendToStreamAsync` method writes events atomically to the end of a stream, working in an async manner
+The `AppendToStreamAsync` method writes events atomically to the end of a stream, working in an async manner.

 The parameters are: